holochain/ghost_actor/README.md

 # ghost_actor

-A simple, ergonomic, idiomatic, macro for generating the boilerplate to use rust futures tasks in a concurrent actor style.
+GhostActor makes it simple, ergonomic, and idiomatic to implement async / concurrent code using an Actor model.